 A letter arrived from the Secretary for the Colonies: the people of Uganda had raised £1,000 for charitable work in England and it had been agreed it should be spent on West Town House.
 The mansion was renovated and renamed ‘Uganda Hostel’ (see photo), a ‘home for the able-bodied to live independently’.

-Thanks to extra donations from local councils, and a large volunteer task force deliveries of hot meals increased from 16,000 hot meals in 1959, to 2,500 meals a week on 31 routes by 1966
+Thanks to extra donations from local councils, and a large volunteer task force deliveries of hot meals increased from 16,000 hot meals in 1959, to 2,500 meals a week on 31 routes from 1959 to 1966.

 From 1964 onwards BOPW carried out an ambitious expansion plan, building sheltered homes throughout Bristol and by 1973 was providing accommodation for over 900 people.
 The charity also registered as a Housing Association at this time.

-Charity renamed Brunelcare, to recognise its wider reach across the region.
+The charity is renamed 'Brunelcare', to recognise its wider reach across the region.
+Brunelcare continues to provide services across Bristol, South Gloucestershire and Somerset.

 Brunelcare was awarded £7 million to redevelop Saffron Gardens as a centre of ‘dementia excellence’